lifaon74/rx-dom/examples/how-rx-dom-works.md

-## How RX-DOM works
+## How rx-dom works

-When you compile some `reactive html` with `compileAndEvaluateReactiveHTMLAsComponentTemplate` for example, it generates javascript code to build the DOM nodes, and link them with the observables you've provided.
-When the nodes are connected to the DOM, rx-dom subscribes to these observables, and updates the nodes.
+When you compile some `reactive html` with the function `compileAndEvaluateReactiveHTMLAsComponentTemplate` for example, it generates a bunch of javascript code to build the DOM nodes, and links them with the observables you've provided.
+When the nodes are connected to the DOM, `rx-dom` subscribes to these observables, and updates the nodes according to the received values.
 Then, when they are no more connected, rx-dom unsubscribes to release resources.

 So updating one observable will only affect the nodes that are bound to it.